apache/cordova-docs/www/docs/en/edge/guide/overview/index.md

   higher-level tool means separate build cycles and plugin modifications for each platform.
 Still, this workflow allows you greater access to development options provided by each SDK, and is essential for complex hybrid apps.
-See the various Platform Guides for details on each platform's available shell utilities.
+See the various <a href="../platforms/index.html">Platform Guides</a>
+  for details on each platform's available shell utilities.

-When first starting out, it may be easiest to use the cross-platform workflow to create an app, as described in The Command-Line Interface.
+When first starting out, it may be easiest to use the cross-platform workflow to create an app, as described in <a href="../cli/index.html">The Command-Line Interface</a>.
 You then have the option to switch to a platform-centered workflow if you need the greater control the SDK provides.
 Lower-level shell utilities are available at